Lynne Owens

-Dame Lynne Gillian Owens, DCB, CBE, QPM, DL (born 29 January 1969) is a senior law enforcement officer in the United Kingdom.
-She was made interim Deputy Commissioner of the Metropolitan Police Service in September 2022 before being confirmed as that role's permanent holder in February 2023, the first-ever such female holder (Helen Ball previously held it on an acting basis in 2021-2022).
+Dame Lynne Gillian Owens, DCB, CBE, QPM, DL (born 29 January 1969) is a retired senior police officer in the United Kingdom.
+She was made interim Deputy Commissioner of the Metropolitan Police Service in September 2022 before being confirmed as that role's permanent holder in February 2023, the first-ever such female holder (Helen Ball previously held it on an acting basis in 2021–2022).
+She retired from the role in May 2025.

 She was Assistant Commissioner of Central Operations, then Central Operations and Specialist Crime, with the Metropolitan Police Service from 2010 to 2012, and the Chief Constable of Surrey Police from 2012 to 2015.
 She then served as Director-General of the National Crime Agency from 2016 to 2021, making her one of the most senior law enforcement chiefs in the United Kingdom at the time.
+In October 2025, she was appointed to lead an Independent Review into Releases in Error, following the release in error of Hadush Kebatu from HMP Chelmsford.

 Life

 Early life and education

 Owens was born on 29 January 1969.
 Her father, Edward Crew, was chief constable of West Midlands Police from 1996 to 2002.
 She studied at the University of Exeter, graduating with a Master of Arts (MA) degree in 2008.